Schildbürger

-The Schildbürger ("residents of Schilda") are residents of Schilda, a fictional (not the actual Schilda) German town of fools, a butt of jokes in German Volksbuch (chapbook) tradition corresponding to the Wise Men of Gotham in English-language tradition.
+The Schildbürger ("residents of Schilda") are residents of Schilda, a fictional German town of fools, a butt of jokes in German Volksbuch (chapbook) tradition corresponding to the Wise Men of Gotham in English-language tradition.

 Background

 The "people of Schilda", of a German town of fools named "Schilda" (fictitious – not the actual town of Schilda), figure in short tales, known as Schildbürgerstreiche ("pranks of the citizens of Schilda").
 Alongside Till Eulenspiegel, the Schildbürger chapbooks are the best-known collection of the prankster type in German literary tradition.

 The oldest known edition was printed in Strasbourg in 1597 under the title of Lalenbuch.
 Here, the town was known as Lalenburg (Laleburg) and its inhabitants Lalen.
 The second edition, printed in 1598, changed this to Die Schiltbürger.

 The author of the original collection is unknown.
 One of the suggested possible authors is Friedrich von Schönberg (1543–1614), a native of Schildau.